evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-More-on-Commands.md

     > get sword
     > hit
     > Who do you want to hit?

-Finally, we get rid of ours sword so we have a clean slate with no more `hit` commands floating around.
+After we've waved the sword around (hit a dragon or two), we will get rid of ours sword so we have a clean slate with no more `hit` commands floating around.
 We can do that in two ways:

     delete sword